silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 [^14]: Crompton, C. J., Ropar, D., Evans-Williams, C. V., Flynn, E. G., & Fletcher-Watson, S. (2020).
 Autistic peer-to-peer information transfer is highly effective. *Autism*, *24*(7), 1704–1712.
 [DOI: 10.1177/1362361320919286](https://doi.org/10.1177/1362361320919286)

 [^15]: Shaw, S. C. K., Carravallah, L., Johnson, M., O'Sullivan, J., Chown, N., Neilson, S., & Doherty, M. (2024).
 Barriers to healthcare and a 'triple empathy problem' may lead to adverse outcomes for autistic adults: A qualitative study. *Autism*, *28*(7), 1746–1757.
+[DOI: 10.1177/13623613231205629](https://doi.org/10.1177/13623613231205629)

-[DOI: 10.1177/13623613231205629](https://doi.org/10.1177/13623613231205629) - the reported themes include early barriers, communication mismatch, doubt in oneself and from doctors, helplessness and fear, and healthcare avoidance.
+[^15a]: The reported themes include early barriers, communication mismatch, doubt in oneself and from doctors, helplessness and fear, and healthcare avoidance.

 [^16]: Doherty, M., Neilson, S., O'Sullivan, J., Carravallah, L., Johnson, M., Cullen, W., & Shaw, S. C. K. (2022).
 Barriers to healthcare and self-reported adverse outcomes for autistic adults: A cross-sectional study. *BMJ Open*, *12*(2), e056904.
+[DOI: 10.1136/bmjopen-2021-056904](https://doi.org/10.1136/bmjopen-2021-056904)

-[DOI: 10.1136/bmjopen-2021-056904](https://doi.org/10.1136/bmjopen-2021-056904) - an online survey distributed through social media, so the sample is self-selected and skewed towards people who are online, articulate and connected to autistic community spaces.
+[^16a]: An online survey distributed through social media, so the sample is self-selected and skewed towards people who are online, articulate and connected to autistic community spaces.
 The authors report no significant differences in barriers or outcomes between formally diagnosed and self-identifying respondents, which is itself relevant to Part 1.

 [^17]: van Asselt, A., Roke, Y., Begeer, S. M., & Scheeren, A. M. (2025).
 'Feeling constantly kicked down': A qualitative phenomenological study exploring rejection sensitivity in autistic adults. *Autism*, *29*(11), 2703–2714.
 [DOI: 10.1177/13623613251376893](https://doi.org/10.1177/13623613251376893)

 [^18]: Büttner, C. M., Jauch, M., Marinucci, M., Williams, K. D., Greifeneder, R., Riva, P., & Rudert, S. C. (2024).
 It will (never) stop hurting: Do repeated or chronic experiences of exclusion lead to hyper- or hyposensitive psychological responses? *Group Processes & Intergroup Relations*, *27*(2), 256–277.
 [DOI: 10.1177/13684302221140002](https://doi.org/10.1177/13684302221140002)

 [^19]: Abramson, L. Y., Seligman, M. E. P., & Teasdale, J. D. (1978).
 Learned helplessness in humans: Critique and reformulation. *Journal of Abnormal Psychology*, *87*(1), 49–74.
+[DOI: 10.1037/0021-843X.87.1.49](https://doi.org/10.1037/0021-843X.87.1.49)

-[DOI: 10.1037/0021-843X.87.1.49](https://doi.org/10.1037/0021-843X.87.1.49) - a general model, not an autism-specific one.
+[^19a]: A general model, not an autism specific one.
 I am applying it here rather than reporting an autistic sample.

 [^20]: American Psychiatric Association.
 (2022). *Diagnostic and statistical manual of mental disorders* (5th ed., text rev.).
 American Psychiatric Association Publishing.
+[ISBN: 978-0890425763](https://openlibrary.org/isbn/9780890425763)

-[ISBN: 978-0890425763](https://openlibrary.org/isbn/9780890425763) - Criterion A requires all three sub-criteria of social communication and social interaction difficulty; Criterion B requires at least two of four restricted or repetitive patterns, of which sensory hyper- or hypo-reactivity is one.
+[^20a]: Criterion A requires all three sub-criteria of social communication and social interaction difficulty; Criterion B requires at least two of four restricted or repetitive patterns, of which sensory hyper- or hypo-reactivity is one.

 [^21]: World Health Organization.
-(2019). *International classification of diseases for mortality and morbidity statistics* (11th revision), 6A02 Autism spectrum disorder. <https://icd.who.int/browse11> - an official classification rather than a peer-reviewed publication, cited for the definition it sets.
+(2019). *International classification of diseases for mortality and morbidity statistics* (11th revision), 6A02 Autism spectrum disorder. <https://icd.who.int/browse11>

+[^21a]: An official classification rather than a peer-reviewed publication, cited for the definition it sets.

 [^22]: Lai, M.-C., Kassee, C., Besney, R., Bonato, S., Hull, L., Mandy, W., Szatmari, P., & Ameis, S. H. (2019).
 Prevalence of co-occurring mental health diagnoses in the autism population: A systematic review and meta-analysis. *The Lancet Psychiatry*, *6*(10), 819–829.
+[DOI: 10.1016/S2215-0366(19)30289-5](https://doi.org/10.1016/S2215-0366%2819%2930289-5)

-[DOI: 10.1016/S2215-0366(19)30289-5](https://doi.org/10.1016/S2215-0366%2819%2930289-5) - 96 studies meta-analysed.
+[^22a]: 96 studies meta-analysed.
 Of eleven categories of co-occurring condition examined, three had too few datapoints to pool and were synthesised descriptively: trauma and stressor-related disorders, substance-related and addictive disorders, and gender dysphoria.
 Estimates from clinical samples ran higher than from population and registry samples, and unexplained heterogeneity remained substantial throughout.

 [^23]: Botha, M., & Frost, D. M. (2020).
 Extending the minority stress model to understand mental health problems experienced by the autistic population. *Society and Mental Health*, *10*(1), 20–34.
 [DOI: 10.1177/2156869318804297](https://doi.org/10.1177/2156869318804297)

 [^24]: Rumball, F., Happé, F., & Grey, N. (2020).
 Experience of trauma and PTSD symptoms in autistic adults: Risk of PTSD development following DSM-5 and non-DSM-5 traumatic life events. *Autism Research*, *13*(12), 2122–2132.
 [DOI: 10.1002/aur.2306](https://doi.org/10.1002/aur.2306)

 [^25]: Australian Bureau of Statistics.
 (2024). *Autism in Australia, 2022*.
-Australian Bureau of Statistics. <https://www.abs.gov.au/articles/autism-australia-2022> - drawn from the 2022 Survey of Disability, Ageing and Carers.
+Australian Bureau of Statistics. <https://www.abs.gov.au/articles/autism-australia-2022>

+[^25a]: Drawn from the 2022 Survey of Disability, Ageing and Carers.
 Official national statistics rather than a peer-reviewed source; used here because it is the primary source for the figures, and paired with peer-reviewed employment research.

 [^26]: Office for National Statistics.
 (2021–2025). *Outcomes for disabled people in the UK* and associated labour market releases.
-Office for National Statistics. <https://www.ons.gov.uk> - see the note at [^h] regarding variation between releases.
+Office for National Statistics. <https://www.ons.gov.uk>

 [^27]: Bury, S. M., Hedley, D., Uljarević, M., Li, X., Stokes, M. A., & Begeer, S. (2024).
 Employment profiles of autistic people: An 8-year longitudinal study. *Autism*, *28*(9), 2322–2333.
 [DOI: 10.1177/13623613231225798](https://doi.org/10.1177/13623613231225798)